deckerego/docmag/README.md

 https://docs.docker.com/compose/install/

-Usually you won't want to build and run docidx locally, instead it is best to run the docker container published at: https://hub.docker.com/r/deckerego/docmagui/
+Usually you won't want to build and run docmag locally, instead it is best to run the docker container published at: https://hub.docker.com/r/deckerego/docmagui/

 ## Installing

-You can install docmag and its dependencies (including Elasticsearch) using just the docker-compose.yml file by downloading the file from this repository and executing:
+You can install docmag and its dependencies (including Elasticsearch and docidx) using just the docker-compose.yml file by downloading the file from this repository and executing:

     export DOCUMENT_HOST_DIR=/mnt/documents && docker-compose up -d